PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
 Roughly two days and many hours of rapid work later, we had assembled an admittedly rough demonstration of this gameplay concept wrapped in a cute, pastel shell.
-However, it would seem that the idea holds some amount of water as Shadow Falls went on to win first place for its  innovative technology (also winning first for its narrative, second for its visuals, and a judge's choice award).
+However, it would seem that the idea holds some amount of water as <span class="book-title">Shadow Falls</span> went on to win first place for its  innovative technology (also winning first for its narrative, second for its visuals, and a judge's choice award).
 </p>

 <p>